 - Add salt and pepper to taste (note 5)

 - Serve hot with fresh parsley.
-I love it with mashed potatoes, but you can also eat it with boiled potatoes, pasta or bread.
+Mashed potatoes are the traditional accompaniment, but you can also pair it with boiled potatoes, pasta or bread.

-Note 4: Cooking time varies on the quality of the meat Note 5: Wait until the last step to season with salt, because the bacon mix will add a lot of flavour to the stew
+Note 4: Cooking time varies depending on the meat Note 5: Wait until the last step to season with salt, because the bacon mix will add a lot of salty flavour to the stew

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.